 One of the biggest fears parents have is passing away without leaving proper care for their child.
 Some children with disabilities may never be able to fully support themselves and will need care for the rest of their lives.
 Plan ahead as soon as possible to ensure your child is taken care of.

-Long-term disability insurance protects the parent’s ability to earn an income if they become disabled.
+If you're providing income that your child depends on, you need long-term disability insurance.
+Long-term disability insurance protects the parent’s ability to earn an income if they become disabled, that way your children don't lose pivotal financial protection.

 “The child will be forever dependent on the parents income during their working years,” said Pat Hanzel, certified financial planner and advanced planning specialist for Policygenius.
 “If the parent becomes disabled they'll not only not be able to support themselves, they won't be able to support their child either.”